-The Occupational Safety and Health Act of 1970 (OSH Act) was passed to prevent workers from being killed or seriously harmed at work.
-It requires that all employers provide a workplace "free from recognized hazards that are causing or likely to cause death or serious physical harm" to their employees.
+The Occupational Safety and Health Act of 1970 (OSH Act) requires that all employers provide a workplace "free from recognized hazards that are causing or likely to cause death or serious physical harm" to their employees.
 Workplace violence is a recognized hazard, and employers must take steps to minimize the risks of violence against their employees.

 Who must take this course?

 Because workplace violence can affect any workplace, it is important for all employers to provide safety training for their employees.
 Effective employee training in nonviolent response and conflict resolution has been shown to reduce the risk that volatile situations will escalate to physical violence.
 Training should not be regarded as the sole prevention strategy but as part of a comprehensive approach to reducing the risk of workplace violence.

 - About This Course

 - Introduction to Violence and Bullying in the Workplace